m-labs/artiq/doc/manual/getting_started_core.rst

 It is not necessary for subkernels to always be awaited, but awaiting is required to retrieve returned values and exceptions.

 .. note::
-    While a subkernel is running, regardless of what devices it makes use of, none of the RTIO devices on that satellite will be available to the master.
-Control is returned to master after the subkernel completes - to be certain a device is usable, await the subkernel before performing any RTIO operations on the affected satellite.
+    While a subkernel is running, regardless of what devices it makes use of, none of the RTIO devices on that satellite (or on any satellites downstream) will be available to the master.
+Control is returned to master after the subkernel completes - to be certain a device is usable, await the subkernel before performing any RTIO operations on the affected satellites.

 Message passing
 ^^^^^^^^^^^^^^^